 Crossfit vs weight lifting, an argument can be made for both. Â CrossfitÂ programs build muscle and cardiorespiratory fitness at the same time without requiring hours of exercise on a treadmill or elliptical trainer.
 Many recent studies found that high-intensity training produced startlingly rapid results.
 The focus of crossfit includes full body motions. Â In essence, you are working many joints at one time. Â This puts a massive load on the body, which in turn has to produce a massive output of energy to keep the body in whole moving. Â

 Weight Lifting in a classic sense, has been historically limited to a relatively small amount of joints moving when the loads are place in motion relative to crossfit type of motions.
 The output is much less in terms of power and cardiovascular loads. Â Understand the kinetics of both science is paramount in choosing how to condition the body. Â A knowledgeable trainer understands the dynamics of these sciences as it pertain to an individuals abilities and goals. Â In a perfect world the is a balance to all these emerging methods. Â There too is room for additional methods to include flexibility and mobility in the pursuit of true fitness. Â

 Yes, there appears to be a tug-a-war between the factions taking sides. Â There is simply merit to both methods as they both offer improvements in physiological fitness if done mindfully and intent-fully.

-The information herein on "CrossFit vs Weight Training: Which Gives Better Results?" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "CrossFit vs Weight Training: Which Gives Better Results?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.